Jiayi Lu

 Peer-reviewed Papers

-Kim, N. & Lu, J. (2024) Coordination of Unlike Categories Creates Grammaticality Illusion.
+Kim, N. and Lu, J. (2024) Coordination of Unlike Categories Creates Grammaticality Illusion.
 Korean Journal of English Language and Linguistics 24(1): 52-61

-Lu, J., Wright, N., & Degen, J. (2022).
+Lu, J., Wright, N., and Degen, J. (2022).
 Satiation effects generalize across island types.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44).

 ^: Equal contributions